karsan377/Power-Outage-Economic-Analysis/README.md

 ### NMAR Analysis

 The column `OUTAGE.RESTORATION.TIME` is hypothesized to be **Not Missing At Random (NMAR)**.
 The missingness is likely dependent on the value itself because long or complex outages that require tedious documentation procedures are harder for utility companies to record accurately.
-It is possible that the reporting entities omit the restoration time due to the complexity of the event.
+It is possible that the reporting entities omit the restoration time because of the difficulty of doing so.

 * **Data to Test NMAR:** To investigate if this column is MAR instead of NMAR, one could collect **report logs** or **utility company documentation protocols** that could explain the missingness by factors other than the outage time itself.